Studying

 Falling Behind

-If you fall behind in your reviews, Anki will prioritize cards that have been waiting the longest.
-It does this by taking the cards that have been waiting the longest and showing them to you in a random order up until your daily review limit.
+When you fall behind in your reviews, Anki by default prioritizes cards that have been waiting the longest.
 This ordering ensures that no cards will be left waiting indefinitely, but it means that if you introduce new cards, their reviews won’t appear until you’ve gotten through your backlog.

 When you answer cards that have been waiting for a while, Anki factors in that delay when determining the next time a card should be shown.
-Please see the section on Anki’s spaced-repetition algorithm for more information.
+This means if you are returning to Anki after a long break, you don't have to start anew and can just start back from where you left.